Finding the Right Cockapoo Breeder

 These puppies are typically born on puppy farms – commercial breeders that put profit before welfare mass producing sick pups to sell from outlets such as pet shops, websites, free newspaper adverts, even motorway service stations and dodgy car parks.

-What To Do If You Have Suspicions About a Puppy Farmer
+What To Do If You Have Suspicions About a Puppy Farmer or a breeder that needs investigating.

 Prospective buyers who suspect they are meeting a puppy farmer or agent should never agree to purchase the puppy – this simply fuels the trade, causing even more puppies and breeding bitches to suffer.